mtricht/rsv/README.md

 Uganda,Peter
 24
 M
+Belgium
 ```

 View the full example file [here](example.rsv).

 ## Reference implementation

-As this new file format can be hard to fathom for the simple human minds, this repository contains a reference implementation written in go.
-This reference implementation reads the `examples.rsv` and outputs this to stdout:
+As this new file format can be hard to fathom, this repository also contains a reference implementation written in go.
+This reference implementation reads the `examples.rsv` and outputs the following to stdout:

 ```
 ➜ go run main.go